Legal status of transgender people

 The degree of legal recognition provided to transgender people varies widely throughout the world.
 Many countries now legally recognize sex reassignments by permitting a change of legal gender on an individual's birth certificate.
-Many transsexual people have permanent surgery to change their body, sexual reassignment surgery (SRS) or semi-permanently change their body by hormonal means, transgender hormone therapy (HRT).
+Many transsexual people have permanent surgery to change their body, gender-affirming surgery or semi-permanently change their body by hormonal means, transgender hormone therapy.
+The legal status of such healthcare varies.
 In many countries, some of these modifications are required for legal recognition.
 In a few, the legal aspects are directly tied to health care; i.e. the same bodies or doctors decide whether a person can move forward in their treatment and the subsequent processes automatically incorporate both matters.
+In others, these medical procedures are illegal.

+The Yogyakarta Principles (2006) and Yogyakarta +10 (2017) affirm the right to self-determination and protection from medical abuses for trans and gender-diverse people.

+According to one study, opposition to transgender rights was correlated with a preference for obedience and conformity regardless of partisan affiliation.

 In some jurisdictions, transgender people (who are considered non-transsexual) can benefit from the legal recognition given to transsexual people.
 In some countries, an explicit medical diagnosis of "transsexualism" is (at least formally) necessary.
 In others, a diagnosis of "gender dysphoria", or simply the fact that one has established a non-conforming gender role, can be sufficient for some or all of the legal recognition available.
 The DSM-5 recognizes gender dysphoria as an official diagnosis.
+Not all transgender or transsexual people feel gender dysphoria or gender incongruence, but in many countries a diagnosis is required for legal recognition, if transgender people are legally recognized at all.